MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/layout-panels.md

 ---
-Description: Use layout panels to arrange and group UI elements in your app.
+description: Learn how to use built-in XAML layout panels like RelativePanel, StackPanel, Grid, and Canvas to arrange and group UI elements in your app.
 title: Layout panels for Windows apps ms.date: 04/02/2018 ms.topic: article